MXCzkEVM/SupernodeV2-devdocs/docs/intro.md

 ---
 sidebar_position: 1
 ---
-# Executive Summary
+# A Brief Introduction

+Welcome to the official developer documentation of Moonchain.
+Dive into the world of decentralized solutions with our groundbreaking Type 1 zk-EVM and zk-Rollups, built on top of Arbitrum and harnessing the power of Taiko ZK.

 :::tip WIP

-This documentation is still a Work In Progress.
+This documentation is still a work in progress.
 Some topics have been discussed in greater depth, while others require additional clarification.
-Sections of this documentation might later be reorganized in order to achieve a better flow.
+Sections of this documentation might be reorganized later to achieve a better flow.

-If you are interested in learning about the basics of Zero-knowledge, EVM, and other fundamental concepts behind MXC zkEVM, check out Moonchain [Twitter](https://twitter.com/Moonchain_com).
+If you are interested in learning about the basics of zero-knowledge proofs, EVM, and other fundamental concepts behind our Layer 3 zkEVM, check out Moonchain on [Twitter](https://twitter.com/Moonchain_com).

 :::
-Welcome to the official developer documentation for MXC MoonChain zkEVM.
-Dive into the world of decentralized solutions with our groundbreaking Type 1 ZK-EVM ZK-Rollup built atop Arbitrum, harnessing the power of Taiko ZK.

 # 🚀  Getting Started

 <a href="https://doc.moonchain.com/docs/Tutorials/configure-wallet" class="big-button">Configure Your Wallet to Moonchain</a>